 Ballots are sent to military and overseas voters 45 days before every primary and general election and 30 days before special elections.
-You may receive and return your ballot by mail, or email.
+You may receive and return your ballot by mail, email or by depositing it in one of the many Ballot Drop Boxes located throughout the county.
 Voters who need to vote early on a one-time basis can receive a ballot up to 90 days before an election.

 Military and overseas voters may register to vote in Washington until 8 p.m. on Election Day.